grantdyergd/Plex-butler/replit.md

 - Deletes from both Plex and Sonarr with file cleanup
 - Email notifications to Ombi requesters
 - Slow, deliberate deletion with delays to prevent mistakes
+- Deletion history tracking with search and re-add links to Sonarr

 ## Project Structure
 ```